amoser/Klonoa-stuff/README.md

 This tool has two main components: a window with options for easily manipulating various aspects of the game state, and an in-game display that displays additional information about the game state.

+## HUD

+Enabling the in-game HUD displays various pieces of information.
+Currently this includes:

+1. Current vision number

+2. A general "Klonoa status" value that tracks certain states (double jump, flying, etc.)

+There are additional status values that are currently not labeled.

+3. "Counter status" (if non-zero)

+A counter that the game uses for tracking certain temporary effects, e.g. invincibility frames after taking damage.

+4. "Ledge physics" (if non-zero)

+After stepping off a ledge, there is a five-frame window during which Klonoa's physics are different from usual.
+The most noticeable effect is that Klonoa is able to jump during this time despite not touching the ground

+5. "Plane pointer," "Plane segment," and "X on segment"

+See "Level/Geometry" below for an explanation of what these values represent

+6. Internal values for lives, health, and dream stones

+This is potentially useful for understanding situations in which the game fails to display these values properly.

 TODO x position along entire path, not just segment?

 This document will never be complete, but I'd like for it to be as accurate as possible.
 There are surely a lot of mistakes at the moment, though, so let me know if you find any!